 The Minnesota Board of Water and Soil Resources (BWSR) provides an annual Natural Resource Block Grant (NRBG) that allocates funds for administering the local water plan and to implement projects and programs that improve water quality.

 In 2016, Big Stone County received a Natural Resource Block Grant in the amount of 53,332 for Local Water Planning projects and for administration of the Feedlot, Shoreland, Sub-surface Sewage Treatment (SSTS) and Wetland Conservation Act (WCA) programs. $18,600 was dedicated for administration and enforcement of the SSTS program; $15,711 for Local Water Planning; $8777 for WCA; $2744 for Shoreland Management and $7500 for Feedlot programs.
 A local levy match of $2522 was required for Water Planning, as well as a 1:1 match for Shoreland and WCA programs.
 Feedlot grant dollars are matched .7:1 and SSTS grant dollars do not require matching funds.

 Clean Water Legacy Grant

-Subsurface Sewage Abatement Grants have been awarded by the Clean Water Legacy Fund to Big Stone County for the last three consecutive years.
-These funds are use to assist low income households in upgrading sewers that have been determined to be failing or an imminent public health threat due to surfacing sewage.
-In 2011, $30,927 was used to upgrade three systems, and in 2012, six systems were upgraded using $41,265.
-Another grant of $20,902 was awarded in 2013 and used to upgrade two more systems found to be failing.
-There is currently a balance of $2,772 remaining from the 2013 grant and anyone interested in the funding should contact the Big Stone County Environmental Office.
+Subsurface Sewage Abatement Grants have been awarded to Big Stone County by the Clean Water Legacy Fund for the last several years.
+These funds are used to assist low income households in upgrading sewers that have been determined to be failing or an imminent public health threat due to surfacing sewage.
+The following is a summary of projects:

 You can download any ordinance link we have available on our web site for free.